William Henry Stone (MP)

 William Henry Stone (8 October 1834 – 7 November 1896) was an English Liberal politician who sat in the House of Commons from 1865 to 1874.

+Life

 Stone was the son of William Stone of Dulwich Hill and his wife Mary Platt daughter of Thomas Platt of Hampstead.
 He was educated at Harrow School and at Trinity College, Cambridge graduating BA as 30th Wrangler and 8th Classic in 1857 and MA in 1860.
 In 1859, he was a Fellow of Trinity College.
 He was a merchant and East India agent and a director of the London and County Banking Co.
 He lived at Godalming and was a J.P. for Surrey and Hampshire.